I work with them every day, so I know how awesome Precision Nutrition’s coaches really are.

 As a child and young teen, Sarah was often bothered by mysterious digestive complaints.

 Bloated and often in pain, she had to make frequent trips to the bathroom.
-The situation was becoming downright embarrassing.
+The situation was becoming downright hard to function.

-At the same time, her social anxiety was ramping higher.
+At the same time, her anxiety was ramping higher.

 In the months that followed her high school graduation, Sarah crossed an invisible line.
-She turned from a slightly anxious person (who could keep her anxiety under control and even use it to fuel herself at times) to one who was suffering from a full-blown anxiety disorder with daily debilitating panic attacks.
+She turned from a slightly anxious person (who could keep her anxiety under control and even use it to fuel herself at times) to one who was suffering from a full-blown panic attacks.

-Away from home for her first semester of university, this intelligent, hard-working, and conscientious young woman suddenly found herself unable to remember the simplest things.
-She struggled to follow through.
-Learning and retaining information became an unexpected struggle.
+Away from home for her first semester of university, this intelligent, hard-working, and conscientious young woman suddenly found herself unable to attend her classes.

 She had so looked forward to university life.
 Like most people her age, she’d been eager to expand her world and grow.
 Instead, she spent the first few years in and out of doctor’s offices and hospitals, undergoing multiple medical testing, and withdrawing socially.

 “Why me?
 Why now?
 Why was this happening?”

 The panic was overwhelming.
 “I couldn’t even leave the house to get groceries for a while,” she says.
 “I couldn’t go to classes due to the digestive issues creating so much anxiety.